skramm/homog2d/manual.md

 ```

 Three constructors are provided:
-* one without arguments, that initializes the matrix to a unit transformation
+* one without arguments, that initializes the matrix to a unit transformation;
-* one with one floating point argument, that produces a rotation matrix of the given angle value
+* one with **one** floating point argument, that produces a rotation matrix of the given angle value;
-* one with two floating point argument, that produces a translation matrix
+* one with **two** floating point arguments, that produces a translation matrix with the given values.

 ```C++
 Homogr Hr( 1. ); // rotation matrix of 1 radian